 - If I have sex I will tear or bleed

-- I can feel disgust at the thought of my vagina or having sexual activity
+- I can feel disgust or squeamishness at the thought of my vagina or having sexual activity

-- I fear that I will always have vaginismus
+- I believe that I will always have vaginismus

 - I feel very uncomfortable discussing vaginismus with my partner or those closest to me